icings/menu/docs/index.md

 #### Fuzzy matching named routes

+**Please note** that this feature requires at least CakePHP 3.5.11!

 Named routes that contain elements do match in a similar fuzzy manner as the routes discussed previously, that is, unlike with strict matching, the elements defined in the route do not need to be present.